 Flute Lessons | Theory Lessons, Composition Lessons, Online Lessons

-- Qualifications: Currently pursuing a Bachelors of Music (Performance) at Waikato University.
-ARSM (with Distinction), Grade 6 Music Theory (with Distinction).
+- Qualifications: BMus.
+Currently studying for Honours.
+ARSM (with Distinction).
 Shortlisted for Lilburn Composition Awards in 2021

 - Styles: Classical, Contemporary